kyma-project/website/content/community/contributing/docs/02-contributing.md

 ## Naming guidelines

-To learn how to name objects in the Kyma project, read [this](../guidelines/technical-guidelines/01-naming.md) document.
+To learn how to name objects in the Kyma project, read [this](/guidelines/technical-guidelines/#naming-naming) document.

 ## Documentation types

-Go to [this](https://github.com/kyma-project/community/blob/master/guidelines/templates/README.md) document to see an overview of document templates used in specific Kyma repositories.
+Go to [this](guidelines/templates/#overview-overview) document to see an overview of document templates used in specific Kyma repositories.
 The templates themselves are collected in the [`resources`](https://github.com/kyma-project/community/tree/master/guidelines/templates/resources/) subfolder in the `community` repository.

 Extend the list whenever you define a new template for other document types.
-Make sure to update the table in the [`README.md`](../guidelines/templates/README.md) document after you add new templates to the [`resources`](https://github.com/kyma-project/community/tree/master/guidelines/templates/resources/) subfolder.
+Make sure to update one of the tables in the [`README.md`](../guidelines/templates/README.md) document after you add new templates to the [`resources`](https://github.com/kyma-project/community/tree/master/guidelines/templates/resources/) subfolder.

 ## Agreements and licenses